lindenb/jvarkit/docs/VcfMultiToOneAllele.md

 ```
 Usage: vcfmulti2oneallele [options] Files
   Options:
+    --addNoVariant
+      Print Variants without ALT allele
+      Default: false
     -h, --help
       print help and exit
     --helpFormat
       What kind of help
       Possible Values: [usage, markdown, xml]
+    -highest, --highest
+      [20170723]: Use  Allele With Highest Allele Count, discard/replace the
+      other
+      Default: false
+    --ignoreMissingInfoDecl
+      Ignore error when a variant INFO is missing a definition in the VCF
+      header.
+      Default: false
     -o, --output
       Output file.
 Optional .
 Default: stdout
     --outputbcf
       Output bcf (for streams)
       Default: false
+    --replaceWith
+      When replacing an alternative allele, replace it with REF or current ALT
+      allele.
+      Default: REF
+      Possible Values: [REF, ALT]
     -r, --rmAtt
-      20161110: after merging with GATK CombineVariants there can have
+      [20161110]: after merging with GATK CombineVariants there can have
       problemes with INFO/type='A' present in vcf1 but not in vcf2, and
       multiallelelic variants.
 This option delete the attributes having such
       problems.